 Introduction to Ashtanga Yoga

-Ashtanga yoga started with the two well known Indian yoga teachers named Krishnamacharya and Pattabhi Jois.
-In the 21st century, both the teachers started ashtanga yoga from Mysore, Karnataka, and took it to heights of popularity.
+Ashtanga yoga started with two well-known Indian yoga teachers named Krishnamacharya and Pattabhi Jois.
+In the 21st century, both teachers started Ashtanga yoga from Mysore, Karnataka, and took it to the heights of popularity.

-However, every student would rehearse their yoga succession regularly at their own speed under their instructor’s direction.
-Step by step, Krishnamacharya would acquaint them with additionally testing stances as they became stronger, adaptability, and perseverance.
+However, every student would rehearse their yoga succession regularly at their speed under their instructor’s direction.
+Step by step, Krishnamacharya would acquaint them with additional testing stances as they became stronger, adaptable, and persevering.

-Ultimately their arrangement would be changed for a totally new one with significantly additionally testing asanas!
+Ultimately their arrangement would be changed for a new one with significantly additional testing asanas!

 Pattabhi Jois proceeded with this teaching method, and he started to give the various successions names – the main arrangement is called Primary Series.